nejox/THWSkraken/README.md

 # THWSkraken
-This is a Webscraper designed to extract lecture slides, notes, and other relevant materials from the eLearning of the THWS
+This is a Python-based parallel Webscraper designed to extract lecture slides, notes, and other relevant materials from the eLearning System of the THWS.
+Work is still in Progress.